soulis-1256/eagle.nvim/README.md

 ```

 > [!NOTE]\
-> The plugin is confirmed to work on Neovim versions 0.9.x and up to 0.10.2
+> The plugin is confirmed to work on build version 0.10.2 (api level 12)

 ### Support
 You can support me by donating through [PayPal](https://www.paypal.com/paypalme/soulis1256) and by providing your feedback.
 You can message me on [Discord](https://discord.com/users/319490489411829761).